MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/fail-to-mount-azure-disk-volume.md

 ### Cause: AKS identity doesn't have required authorization over disk

 AKS cluster's identity doesn't have the required authorization over the Azure disk.
-This happens when the disk is created in another resource group than the infrastructure resource group of the AKS cluster.
+This issue occurs when the disk is created in another resource group other than the infrastructure resource group of the AKS cluster.

 ### Solution: Create role assignment that includes required authorization